GiorgioMannarini/backtracking_examples/README.md

 - Solving the Knight Tour problem

 Note: for the Knight Tour problem, a backtracking algorithm does not represent the best solution.

+_UI not coded yet, these files have the sole purpose of demonstrate how backtracking algorithms works with some examples, after a morning of study_